Blazers win fourth straight with 100-94 victory over Boston

+"It's good that we're continuing with it, that we trust each other in all situations, the beginning of the game and at the end of the game," Aminu said.

-Jayson Tatum matched his regular-season career high with 27 points and Kyrie Irving added 21 for the Celtics.
-They finished 1-4 on their trip.
+Jayson Tatum matched his regular-season career high with 27 points and Kyrie Irving added 21 for the Celtics, who finished their road swing 1-4.

 The Blazers led by as many as 21 points in the game, but the Celtics went on a 13-2 run to start the fourth quarter and pulled to 85-83.
 Marcus Morris' 3-pointer tied it at 86 with 7:27 left, but Lillard answered with a basket to keep Portland out front.

-The Blazers held on to the lead but Irving's 3-pointer with 2:55 left closed the Celtics to 92-91.
-Al-Farouq Aminu answered with a 3-pointer for the Blazers.
-Aminu made another key 3 that put Portland up 100-94 with a minute left.
+Irving's 3-pointer with 2:55 left closed the Celtics to 92-91.
+Aminu came back with a 3-pointer from distance for the Blazers.
+He made another key 3 at put Portland up 100-94 with a minute left.

 Celtics forward Daniel Theis, who sustained a plantar fascia tear on Oct.
-27, was upgraded to "probable" before the game but coach Brad Stevens said he would only be available on a minute restriction.
-He played for five minutes and had two rebounds.
+27, was upgraded to "probable" before the game but Stevens said he would only be available on a minute restriction.
+Theis played for five minutes and had two rebounds.

 Lillard's layup put the Blazers up 23-12 in the opening quarter and Portland led by as many as 12 points before Boston closed the gap to 28-26 on Terry Rozier's floater.
 It didn't last long and Meyers Leonard's 3-pointer gave Portland a 40-31 lead midway through the second quarter.